 In general, the loading time of a website is the time, in seconds, from when the website is called up until it is completely displayed in the browser.
 The terms "loading time" and "page speed" are used interchangeably.
 If you search the web for the topic, you will find both variants.
 The loading time of a website can also be divided into 4 different measurements:

-There are numerous ways to determine the loading time of your website, for example with log file analysis.
 There are many tools available for analyzing and optimizing loading times.
+There are also other ways to determine the loading time of your website, for example with log file analysis.

 This Google tool for measuring loading times is constantly being updated and improved.
 The fifth version of Pagespeed Insights is based on Lighthouse, a website optimization tool that is also available as an extension in the Chrome browser.
 It uses data from CrUX, the Chrome User Experience Report.